opensim-org/opensim-core/CONTRIBUTING.md

 If a class is not included in the wrapping interface file [OpenSim/Java/swig/javaWrapOpenSim.i](https://github.com/opensim-org/opensim-core/blob/master/OpenSim/Wrapping/Java/swig/javaWrapOpenSim.i) then the class is likely not used by the GUI and so is safe to change, otherwise please consult with GUI developers first before renaming.

 ### Naming Conventions
-Please follow the convention that property names use “lower_case_with_underscores” as their names, while object types use “CamelCaseUpAndDownWithoutUnderscores”.
-That ensures no conflicts with XML tag names and makes it easy to tell a property name from an object name.
+Please follow the convention that property, input, and output names use the `lower_case_with_underscores` convention, while class names use `CamelCaseUpAndDownWithoutUnderscores`.
+This ensures no conflicts with XML tag names and makes it easy to tell a property name from a class name.

 #### Functions and methods
 Names should begin with a verb and use the `lowerCamelCase` convention.